 - Work permit – Whether you will get a work permit in that country or not

-Bridge the gap (skills/language/qualifications)
+4. Bridge the gap (skills/language/qualifications)

-You can do all you can – you can do your due diligence, research all the companies, industries, countries, find out ways to apply there, but if you don’t know what you need to be (pay attention to this word), you would be behind.
+You can do all you can – you can do your due diligence, research all the companies, industries, and countries, and find out ways to apply there, but if you don’t know what you need to be (pay attention to this word), you would be behind.

 Set a date.
 Make sure it’s a realistic one.
 And then jump in to be someone who gets hired where you want to work abroad jobs.
-Remember, the success formula is the same everywhere for
+Remember, the success formula is the same everywhere for.

-everything.
+Everything.
 Make a list.
 Start something now.
 Take baby steps every day.
 Don’t stop.
 Soon, you’ll reach your destination.

-Prepare correspondence for job search.
+5. Prepare correspondence for job search.

 - Second, it stands out in the crowd.

-Do your research about the culture and country and the most important things about them; it will help you stand out in the crowd.
+Research the culture and country and the most important things about them; it will help you stand out in the crowd.

-Network, network, network
+6. Network, network, network

-Prepare for the job interview.
+7. Prepare for the Job Interview.

 So, how do you break that lock?